Kellen Winslow: NFL draft and rookie season (1979)

-1980 season
+Record breaker (1980–1981)

 Winslow catching a touchdown pass during the 1980 season.

 Winslow entered the 1980 season with a chance to claim the number one tight end position, as Klein retired during the offseason.
 Due to a series of minor injuries, Winslow was unable to win the place in preseason, with Greg McCrary beginning the regular season as the starter.
 In week 2, Winslow had a breakthrough performance against the Oakland Raiders with 9 catches for 132 yards and a touchdown in an overtime win.
 Coryell used Winslow in various positions and formations throughout the game, trying to force mismatches where the 6 foot 5 Winslow would be covered by a smaller defender.

 As the season progressed, Winslow established himself as a key component of the Air Coryell offense and eventually led the league with 89 catches, setting a new NFL record for tight ends by breaking the previous mark of 75 held by Mike Ditka.
 (Note: Todd Christensen broke this record with 92 receptions in 1983.)
 He became the first tight end to exceed 1,000 receiving yards since Jackie Smith in 1967.
 Some sources credit Winslow's 1,290 yards as having set a new tight end record.
 (Note: This is dependent on whether Dave Parks, who had 1,344 yards in 1965, is classed as a tight end.
 If Winslow had the record, it stood until Rob Gronkowski totalled 1,327 yards in 2011.)
 He was instrumental in the Chargers' second consecutive AFC West division title, and was voted both a Pro Bowler and first-team AP All-Pro.

 Winslow caught only a single pass in San Diego's first playoff game, a 20–14 divisional playoffs victory over the Buffalo Bills.
 This was partially due to an injury to McCrary early in the game.
 The Chargers frequently used a two-tight end formation, with McCrary lining up as a regular tight end and Winslow appearing in variable positions, often going in motion.
 They had no backup to McCrary, so Winslow was forced to replace him as a conventional tight end, with far less scope to catch passes.
-McCrary attempted to play through the injury the following week, but Winslow still had only 3 catches for 42 yards, and San Diego lost the AFC Championship game 34–27 to Oakland.
+McCrary attempted to play through the injury the following week, but Winslow still had only 3 catches for 42 yards, and San Diego lost the AFC Championship Game 34–27 to Oakland.